lpsmodsimteam/2022HPCSummer/README.md

-# scope of this repo
+# Scope of this repo

 This repo is intended to host a summary report across the efforts:
 - <https://github.com/lpsmodsim/2022HPCSummer-Deadlock>